Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch.

-Cusco City tour, transfer to airport
+Day 9: Cusco City tour, transfer to airport

 Early morning, your guide picks you up for your Cusco tour from your hotel.
 The city is perfect for exploring on foot.

-Our first stop is to the bustling San Pedro market, where many Cusqueños start their day.
+Our first stop is the bustling San Pedro market, where many Cusqueños start their day.
 We stop to have coffee or tea and tour the stands that sell everything from fruits and vegetables, meats and medicinal plants.

 More about San Pedro Market

-San Pedro Market is a full sensory experience.
+San Pedro Market is a complete sensory experience.
 You will notice street vendors in traditional dress hawking snacks, herbs, and other dry foods on the way in.
 There are many stalls inside, selling everything from local food to souvenirs to freshly squeezed juices.
 You could try one of a dizzying array of fruits (make sure yours is made with bottled water to avoid an upset stomach).
-Colors and smells flood your sense.
+Colors and smells flood your senses.
 Your guide will help you with any purchases you wish to make – haggling can be great fun – as well as trying local fruits and foods.

 Plaza de Armas and Cusco Cathedral

-We head into the cathedral; you can see a massive silver altar and a painting of the last supper where they eat guinea pigs.
+We head into the cathedral; you can see a massive silver altar and a painting of the Last Supper where they eat guinea pigs.

 Coricancha Temple

 Lunch is usually taken around noon-1pm, depending on how hungry you are feeling.
-Your guide will take you to a local restaurant where you can try many local dishes, including cuy (guinea pig) if you wish.
+Your guide will take you to a local restaurant where you can try many regional dishes, including cuy (guinea pig) if you wish.

 Sacsayhuaman

-After lunch, we hop into our waiting vehicle and drive 15 minutes to the UNESCO world heritage site of Sacsayhuaman.
+After lunch, we hop into our waiting vehicle and drive 15 minutes to the UNESCO World Heritage Site of Sacsayhuaman.

 Sacsayhuaman is located on a steep outcropping overlooking Cusco.
 This Inca site is composed of massive boulders held together without mortar.
 It was an important site for military and ceremonial purposes.